Sometime in your career, you’ll likely be approached by a donor who wants to give you a gift you probably shouldn’t accept.

 - Comply with IRS regulations (IRS Form 990 asks whether you have a ‘gift acceptance policy.’
 In order to say ‘yes’ you must complete Schedule M when reporting non-standard gifts.)

-Maintaining gift acceptance policies is good governance, because developing them requires you to grapple with advantages and disadvantages of different scenarios.
+Maintaining gift acceptance policies is good governance because developing them requires you to grapple with the advantages and disadvantages of different scenarios.

 Nonprofit gift acceptance policies and procedures mitigate against nightmare scenarios.

 For example, at one nonprofit where I served as development director, I received a call from a donor wanting to give us a piece of property that had once been home to a gas station.
 Our board had previously approved guidelines prohibiting the acceptance of just such properties because many are toxic sites and, therefore, relatively unmarketable.
 In fact, this donor was looking to unload the property because they couldn’t sell it and didn’t want to pay to clean up the hazardous waste.
 They’d get a tax deduction; we’d get a big fat mess.
 I was able to thank them for thinking of us, express my regrets, and let the prospective donor know our gift acceptance policy would not permit us to accept their donation.